-Copernicus Marine Services offers an operational service for reanalysis produced by all its regional systems, updated at least annually.
+ational service for reanalysis produced by all its regional systems, updated at least annually.
 However, additional services are also available.
 In this context, the Ocean Prediction DCC Atlas will be instrumental in providing detailed and structured information on these systems.
-While the regional forecasting systems primarily focus on physical parameters such as temperature, salinity, currents, and sea level, some also include wave and sea ice components to provide comprehensive information about the ocean's physical characteristics.
+While regional forecasting systems primarily focus on physical parameters such as temperature, salinity, currents, and sea level, some also include wave and sea ice components to provide comprehensive information about the ocean's physical characteristics.

-- It is important to clarify that most regional systems forecast sea level, also referred to as Sea Surface Height.
+It is important to clarify that most regional systems forecast sea level, also referred to as sea surface height.
 This represents the distance between the ocean surface and a reference mean sea level.
-This reference mean sea level depends, at each individual grid point, on the model domain and its physics (barotropic vs. baroclinic, consideration of tides, wind parameterization, etc), as well as on the physics and characteristics of the parent model.
-This should be considered when - 105 comparing model data with observations (e.g. tide gauge data usually referred to national or local datums) or other models (e.g., regional versus coastal models).
-Additionally, approximations made by the models and their parameterization, and data assimilation schemes can impact the accuracy of this information."Except for the Copernicus Marine Service, most regional systems do not deliver information on biogeochemistry and biology.
-These models are computationally very expensive due to the high number of variables and processes they take into account, preventing them from providing in most cases the level of - 110 details and accuracy that users require.
-However, despite these limitations, there is a growing recognition of the importance of monitoring and understanding biogeochemical variables in the ocean as confirmed by the steady increase in the demand for the biogeochemical products at Copernicus Marine Services.
-Additional regional systems, i.e. the Indian INDOFOS and Australia, are currently developing a biogeochemical model that will be coupled to their systems.
+This reference mean sea level depends, at each individual grid point, on the model domain and its physics (barotropic vs. baroclinic, consideration of tides, wind parameterization), as well as on the physics and characteristics of the parent model.
+This should be considered when comparing model data with observations (e.g. tide gauge data usually refer to national or local datums) or other models (e.g. regional versus coastal models).
+Additionally, approximations made by the models and their parameterization, as well as data assimilation schemes, can impact the accuracy of this information.
+Except for the Copernicus Marine Service, most regional systems do not deliver information on biogeochemistry and biology.
+These models are computationally very expensive due to the high number of variables and processes they take into account, in most cases preventing them from providing the level of detail and accuracy that users require.
+However, despite these limitations, there is a growing recognition of the importance of monitoring and understanding biogeochemical variables in the ocean as confirmed by the steady increase in the demand for biogeochemical products from the Copernicus Marine Service.
+Additional regional systems, i.e. INDOFOS in India and CSIRO-Bluelink in Australia, are currently developing a biogeochemical model that will be coupled to their systems.